bicycleprincess/AFSK/README.md

 # AFSK
-simulation the modulation and demodulation of audio frequency-shift keying
+simulation for the modulation and demodulation of audio frequency-shift keying

 ## Requirements